23.12/2022

 In the late 1990’s, a molybdenum alloy dispersion-strengthened with lanthanum oxide-so-called ODS-Mo-won widespread recognition and use abroad.
 POLEMA produces an alloy of this kind, under the brand MoLa-PM (lanthanum-treated molybdenum).

-ODS-Mo is recommended as a more stable material for replacing other molybdenum alloys in a number of spheres for use in high (1600–1800 °C and higher) temperatures:
+ODS-Mo is recommended as a more stable material for replacing other molybdenum alloys in a number of spheres for use in high (1600-1800 оС and higher) temperatures:

 and other industries.

-Lanthanum oxide, introduced into the system and enveloping molybdenum grains, serves as a displacement barrier to dislocations during the deformation process, which allows the alloy structure to stabilize; with small grain sizes, it ensures tensile strength and resistance to creep at high temperatures.
-Other well-known industrial alloys-for example, stabilized with carbides of titanium and zirconium-of the type Mo-TZM (Mo-0.5Ti-0.08Zr, 0.01–0.04 °C mass %) and Mo-TZC (Mo-1.2Ti-0.3Zr, 0.25 °C mass%), are less stable, since at high temperatures the carbide constituent becomes coarse or dissolves within the molybdenum matrix.
+Lanthanum oxide, introduced into the system and enveloping molybdenum grains, serves as a displacement barrier to dislocations during the deformation process, which allows the alloy structure to stabilize; with small grain sizes, it ensures durability and resistance to creep at high temperatures.
+Other well-known industrial alloys—for example, stabilized with carbides of titanium and zirconium—of the type Мо-TZM (Mo-0,5Ti-0,08Zr, 0,01-0,04C mass %) и Mo-TZC (Mo-1,2Ti-0,3Zr, 0,25C mass%), are less stable, since at high temperatures the carbide constituent becomes coarse or breaks down within the molybdenum matrix.

-Molybdenum alloy that has been dispersion-reinforced with lanthanum oxide has the following advantages over molybdenum: a significantly lower cold shearing threshold following annealment (with internal stress removal), higher tensile strength at room temperature, high plasticity in a recrystallized state, more than 1.6 times greater tensile strength at 1600°C and significantly higher (an order of magnitude greater) resistance to deformation during tests for long-term tensile strength at 1800 °C when compared with unalloyed molybdenum obtained through arc melting or the PM method.
+Molybdenum alloy that has been dispersion-reinforced with lanthanum oxide has the following advantages over molybdenum: a significantly lower cold shearing threshold following annealment (with internal stress removal), higher durability at room temperature, high plasticity in a recrystallized state, more than 1.6 times greater durability at 1600оС, and significantly higher (an order of magnitude greater) resistance to deformation during tests for long-term durability at 1800 оС when compared with unalloyed molybdenum obtained through arc melting or the PM method.

 Product shape and dimensions